thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 4. Analyzed the search results and recommended a guide to follow.
 5. Reviewed the existing `.lando.yml` and `.vscode/launch.json` files and the current PHP Xdebug settings.
 6. Discussed potential issues with hitting breakpoints in VSCode and recommended troubleshooting steps.
+7. Resolved the issue with hitting breakpoints on CLI scripts.
-7. Agreed to continue troubleshooting the issue with hitting breakpoints in the next session.
+7. Agreed to continue troubleshooting the issue with hitting breakpoints in web script in the next session.

 ---